 Our commitment to Education for Sustainable Development (ESD)

 As we head towards our centenary, we are not only reflecting on our past but looking towards the future.
 Ours is a global, shared future in which we equip our students with the skills and knowledge they need to help build a sustainable future for all.
+Our Partnering for the Planet website provides climate science facts and actions, to help educate and raise awareness for all.

 Sustainability has become a cornerstone of our Strategic Plan and is one of the four principles informing our work.
 Our Executive Board has agreed that, as one of our priorities, we will embed environmental sustainability across both our curriculum and staff training programmes.
-Recently, we agreed a proposal from one of our Pro-Vice-Chancellors for Education and Student Experience to further embed sustainable development in our curriculum.
-To this end, we have set up a Steering Group to oversee the work and agreed the following goals:

 - That all graduates of the University will have a fundamental understanding of the concepts related to Sustainable Development